SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

 }
 ```

-## Strict error handling for HTTP and NgRx
+## Strict error handling in Angular for HTTP and NgRx

- To seal the Angular application from the asynchronous errors that occur in NgRx flow and HTTP calls during the rendering process, Spartacus provides set of tools to handle them.
+ To seal the Angular application from the asynchronous errors that occur in NgRx flow and HTTP calls to backend during the rendering process, Spartacus provides set of tools to handle them.

 ### Handling HTTP errors